 On top of that, the Firewalla Gold doesn’t have Multi-Gig ports.
 As a result, it can’t work with a Gig+ or faster Internet connection, nor can it host a fast server.

-The thing is, I consider myself quite an advanced user, and I found it a bit annoyingly overwhelming yet lacking at the same time.
+Truth be told, I consider myself quite an advanced user, and I found the Gold’s router mode a bit annoyingly overwhelming yet lacking at the same time.
 To keep this short, as a router, the Goldhas too much of what most users don’t need and too little of what everyone does.

-(Like the Blue Plus, the Gold does have a beta “web interface,” but it’s essentially just a larger version of the mobile app.)
+(Like the Blue Plus, the Gold does have a beta “web interface,” but it’s essentially just an enlarged version of the mobile app.)

 Excellent app, setup process, and feature set

 Indeed, the Gold and the Blue Plus share the same Firewalla mobile app, the setup process, and features.
 The Gold can do more.

 For example, there’s no limit in how many countries from which the traffic you can block.
 And it won’t slow down your Internet speed at all, no matter how fast your broadband connection is.

 So, check out the review of the Blue Plus for more on what you can expect.
 The gist is the Firewalla Gold is an excellent firewall / online protection device that delivers.
 Among other things, it puts your entire network in your hand for you to monitor and manage with ease in real-time from anywhere in the world.